Risperdal Birth Defects Lawsuits Filed

-Johnson & Johnson, along with one of its companies, Janssen Pharmaceuticals, were named as defendants in several lawsuits this month after several users of the drug Risperdal claim they were not given any warning that the medication would cause birth defects.
+Johnson & Johnson, along with one of its companies, Janssen Pharmaceuticals, were named as defendants in several lawsuits this month.
+The lawsuits stem from several claims that patients taking Risperdal were not warned that the medication could cause birth defects.

-According to the complaints, the plaintiffs, who were treated for disorders such as bipolar disorder, autism, and schizophrenia, gave birth to infants with several different birth defects.
+According to the lawsuits, the plaintiffs all took Risperal for treatment of disorders such as bipolar disorder, autism, and schizophrenia.
+Each woman then gave birth to infants with several different birth defects.

-There are currently over 400 lawsuits against Johnson & Johnson, filed by those who’ve experienced side effects in which they claim they were never made aware of.
+There are currently over 400 lawsuits against Johnson & Johnson.
 Currently, Johnson & Johnson has settled some Risperdal cases, including agreed settlements in at least five lawsuits.

 Risperdal is a psychotropic drug.
 No psychotropic drug has approval as safe to use during pregnancy.
 Even so, the National Institute of Health (NIH) indicates that in 2013 alone, there was a 2.5% increase psychotropic drug prescriptions to pregnant women.

 In another study in 2010, experts from the University of Copenhagen reported 429 adverse events among children under 17 that relate to psychotropic medication use.
 At least half of the 429 victims were suffer from severe birth defects, including serious deformities.

 Another study in 2013 linked women who took Risperdal with an unusually high association of birth defects, specifically heart malformations.
 The study, published in the Archives of Women’s Mental Health, shows that infants exposed to the drug in utero also have a heightened risk of preterm delivery and low birth rates.